Eastlakes

 Source / Links: Link 1 Link 2

 Comprehensive redevelopment of the Botany Aquatic Centre featuring state-of-the-art facilities including adventure waterplay and slides, a 50-metre outdoor competition pool, a 25-metre indoor lap pool, indoor learn-to-swim pool, modern gym facilities, new grandstand with spectator seating, upgraded amenities and change rooms, kiosk, and extensive landscaping.
-The facility closed in April 2025 with demolition commencing in July 2025.
+The facility closed on 27 April 2025 with demolition commencing in July 2025.
 The project is being delivered in two stages: Early Works (demolition and site preparation) and Main Works (construction of new facilities).
 The redevelopment is a partnership between Bayside Council and Sydney Airport, with Sydney Airport contributing $5 million towards the water slides and splash pad through the Community and Environment Projects Reserve Fund.
+The centre is expected to reopen for the 2027/28 summer season.

 Mixed Use Development Kingsford